 Festivals & Events

 Every year on November 3, the streets of Yumoto in Hakone come alive with the Hakone Daimyo Gyoretsu parade.
-The 170-strong procession of people dressed as samurai, princesses and other figures stride six kilometers through the famous hot spring town.
+The procession of about 400 people dressed as samurai, princesses and other figures stride six kilometers through the famous hot spring town.

-This event is easily accesibly by train from Tokyo and a short walk.
+This event is easily accessible by train from Tokyo .

-The starting point of the Hakone Daimyo Parade, Soun-ji, is just a short distance from Hakone-Yumoto Station and easily reached by rail.
+The starting point of the Hakone Daimyo Parade, Sounji Temple, is just a short distance from Hakone-Yumoto Station.

-Take the JR Tokaido Line from Tokyo Station to Odawara Station, then the Hakone Tozan Railway from Odawara Station to Hakone-Yumoto Station.
+Take the JR Tokaido Line from Tokyo Station to Odawara Station.
+Then transfer to the Hakone Tozan Railway to Hakone-Yumoto Station.